mahyaret/mahyaret.github.io/_posts/2020-04-17-pybullet-panda_2.md

     ```
     use your PyPI username and password.

-* After you have installed your package with `pip install -e gym-foo`, you can create an instance of the environment with `gym.make('gym_foo:foo-v0')`
+* You can install your package with `pip install -e gym-foo` locally or if you have uploaded it to PyPI you can install it with `pip install gym-foo`, then you can create an instance of the environment with `gym.make('gym_foo:foo-v0')`

-Now that we installed our environment, we can use it and test different algorithm on it.
-Because, it would be too boring to end this post here.
-I try to solve the environment with a little bit of cheating!
+Now that we installed our environment, we can use it and test different algorithms on it.
+Because, it would be too boring to end this post here, I try to solve the environment with a little bit of cheating!
 In the next post I will explain how to solve the environment using a NN, for instance.
 [Here](https://github.com/mahyaret/kuka_rl) I have provided Deep Q Learning (DQN)  and  Proximal Policy Optimization (PPO) for a different environment consisting of a KUKA robot.

 # Using the Gym Environment

 ## Installation

-To get started, you’ll need to have Python 3.5+ installed.
-Simply install `gym` using `pip`:
+As I mentioned before, to get started, you’ll need to have Python 3.5+ installed.
+Simply install `gym-panda` using `pip`:

 ```
-pip install gym
 pip install gym-panda
 ```